julianneq/Kirsch-Nowak_Streamflow_Generator/README.md

 Contents:

-* `monsoonal_rescaling`: Directory containing Python code to rescale synthetic streamflows by changing log-space mean, log-space standard deviation, and amplitudes and phase shifts of harmonics fit to the log-space annual cycle.
+* `monsoonal_rescaling`: Directory containing Python code to rescale synthetic streamflows by changing the log-space mean, log-space standard deviation, and amplitudes and phase shifts of harmonics fit to the log-space annual cycle.
+Includes a README describing how to run the code.
 This method is used for the Red River basin in Vietnam in the following paper: Quinn, J.D., P.M.
 Reed, M. Giuliani, A. Castelletti, J.W.
 Oyler, R.E.
 Nicholas, In Revision, "Exploring how changing monsoonal dynamics and human pressures challenge multi-reservoir management of food-energy-water tradeoffs", *Water Resources Research*.

 * `data`: Directory containing example data set for the Susquehanna River Basin (for a description of the system, see Giuliani, M., J.D.
 Herman, A. Castellett, P.M.
 Reed, 2014, "Many-objective reservoir policy identification and refinement to reduce policy inertia and myopia in water management", *Water Resources Research*, *50*, doi: [10.1002/ 2013WR014700](http://onlinelibrary.wiley.com/doi/10.1002/2013WR014700/full))